iTwin/itwinjs-core/common/api/ui-framework.api.md

 import { NodePathElement } from '@bentley/presentation-common';
 import { NotificationManager } from '@bentley/imodeljs-frontend';
 import { NotifyMessageDetails } from '@bentley/imodeljs-frontend';
-import { OidcDesktopClientConfiguration } from '@bentley/imodeljs-common';
-import { OidcFrontendClientConfiguration } from '@bentley/imodeljs-clients';
 import { Omit } from '@bentley/ui-core';
 import { OnCancelFunc } from '@bentley/ui-abstract';
 import { OnItemExecutedFunc } from '@bentley/ui-abstract';